Israel is at war with Hamas. Here’s what to know | KRDO

 (CNN) — Israel has declared war on the Palestinian militant group Hamas after it carried out an unprecedented attack by air, sea and land on Saturday.

-The large-scale surprise assault has left more than 1,200 dead in Israel, according to public broadcaster Kan.
-It prompted a lethal volley of retaliatory Israeli airstrikes on Gaza that has killed at least 900 people.
+The large-scale surprise assault has left more than 1,200 dead in Israel, according to Israel Defense Forces spokesperson Lt.
+Col. Jonathan Conricus said in an update on Wednesday.
+It prompted a lethal volley of retaliatory Israeli airstrikes on Gaza that has killed at least 1,354 people and injured a further 6,049.

-As they retreated into Gaza, the militants claimed to have taken at least 100 hostages with them and have threatened to kill them if airstrikes target Gaza without warning.
+As they retreated into Gaza, the militants claimed to have taken up to 150 hostages with them and have threatened to kill them if airstrikes target Gaza without warning.
 Israel has pledged that Hamas will pay a heavy price and may now be preparing a ground incursion into Gaza.

+A humanitarian crisis in Gaza is rapidly spiraling as the enclave’s only power station stopped working on Wednesday.
+Hospitals are expected to run out of fuel, leading to “catastrophic” conditions, the Palestinian Health Ministry warned.

+More than 330,000 people have been displaced in Gaza as of Thursday.

 Here’s what we know so far.